New technology is changing the way we think about medicine

 Please find below some detailed information regarding the IC project.

 Information about IC:

-An IC medicals team of professionals were assembled and technical centers were equipped with “Informational Copies” informed with active properties of medicines, which have been made available for patient-practitioner download and use.
-Web-sites connected to technical centers have been designed and launched in multiple languages www.icmedicals.com etc.
+An IC copyes team of professionals were assembled and technical centers were equipped with “Informational Copies” informed with active properties of medicines, which have been made available for patient-practitioner download and use.
+Web-sites connected to technical centers have been designed and launched in multiple languages www.bodyfreq.com etc.

-With help of a personal computer or hand held device, IC-medical sites allow internet accessible patient-practitioners the ability to receive the "Informational Copies" from the IC Medicals technical center.
+With help of a personal computer or hand held device, IC sites allow internet accessible patient-practitioners the ability to receive the "Informational Copies" from the IC technical center.